yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-grow-their-audience-with-content-marketing.md

 I follow a lot of drummers on Instagram, and I’m consistently inspired by a drummer named [Dan Bailey](https://www.instagram.com/drichardbailey/).
 He’s played with some artists you’ve heard of and some you haven’t.
 He has a decently sized following, and he's always busy.

-Occaisionally, when he returns home from a tour, he’ll make a simple post that says he’s back and available for session work.
+Occasionally, when he returns home from a tour, he’ll make a simple post that says he’s back and available for session work.

 > It’s so crazy, it just might work.